bazavlukd/laradock-makefile/README.md

 ## Installation

-Just copy the `Makefile` from this repo to your project root.
+Copy the `Makefile` from this repo to your project root.

 You can do this with:

 `wget https://raw.githubusercontent.com/bazavlukd/laradock-makefile/master/Makefile`

+Download Laradock:

+`make install-laradock`

+Run all containers:

+`make up`

+Run initial scripts to build the project

+`make initial-build`

+Enjoy =)

 ## Commands available
 * `up` - run all containers